 – the reconstruction of the family history of the disease.

-Differential diagnosis covers other diseases of the retina: Achromatopsia, X-linked Ocular Albinism, Cone Dystrophy, which is also X-linked.
+Differential diagnosis covers other diseases of the retina: Achromatopsia, X-linked Ocular Albinism, and Cone Dystrophy or Cone Rod Dystrophy, which can also be X-linked.

 It is very important to obtain an accurate diagnosis, because the evolution of the disease (progressive, as in the case of Cone Dystrophy, or often non-progressive, as in the case of BCM), possible treatments and necessary treatment aids (for example glasses with screening filters, which are important for BCM, but indispensable for achromatopsia), differ depending on the disease.